daniele47/autosaver/README.md

 - [x] move `profile.rs`, `composite.rs` (new module to create), `modules.rs` into `profile/` dir
 - [ ] move profile name validity checker to inside `Profile` instead of hardcoded in parser
 - [x] go back to using tuple variants in error type
+- [ ] properly split parsers, such that they are all submodules of parsers module, BUT ALL HIDDEN!

 ## long term items